 The Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP) helps APHIS improve its ability to rapidly respond to and detect dangerous invasive species.
-In FY 2017, APHIS has $53,187,500 in Farm Bill Section 10007 funds to support PPDMDPP projects in 53 States, Territories, and the District of Columbia.
+In Fiscal Year 2018, APHIS has $63,550,000 in Farm Bill Section 10007 funds to support PPDMDPP projects in 49 states, Guam and Puerto Rico.
 The funded projects are organized around six goal areas representing critical needs or unexplored opportunities to strengthen, prevent, detect and mitigate invasive pests and diseases.
 View the Plant Pest and Disease Management and Disaster Prevent Program Website for additional information.

 The National Clean Plant Network (NCPN) provides high quality asexually propagated plant material free of targeted plant pathogens and pests to protect the environment and ensure the global competitiveness of specialty crop producers.
-In FY2017, APHIS has $4,574,905 in Farm Bill Section 10007 funds to support 30 NCPN projects in 17 States.
+In Fiscal Year 2018, APHIS has $6,050,000 in Farm Bill Section 10007 funds to support 28 projects in 18 States.